2-REC/hugo-myportfolio-theme/README.md

     ```

-All the parameters except "services" are optional: if not defined, their corresponding element will not be added to the page content.
+All the parameters except "services" are optional: if not defined, their corresponding element will not be added to the section.
 The "services" list parameter must exist and contain at least one element.